Centrality: Closeness centrality

 This normalisation allows comparisons between nodes of graphs of different sizes.
 For many graphs, there is a strong correlation between the inverse of closeness and the logarithm of degree, $(C(v))^{-1} \approx -\alpha \ln(k_v) + \beta$ where $k_v$ is the degree of vertex v while α and β are constants for each network.

-Taking distances from or to all other nodes is irrelevant in undirected graphs, whereas it can produce totally different results in directed graphs (e.g. a website can have a high closeness centrality from outgoing link, but low closeness centrality from incoming links).
+Taking distances from or to all other nodes is irrelevant in undirected graphs, whereas it can produce totally different results in directed graphs (e.g. a website can have a high closeness centrality from an outgoing link, but low closeness centrality from incoming links).

 Harmonic centrality

 In a (not necessarily connected) graph, the harmonic centrality reverses the sum and reciprocal operations in the definition of closeness centrality:

 where $1 / d(u,v) = 0$ if there is no path from u to v.
 Harmonic centrality can be normalized by dividing by $N-1$, where $N$ is the number of nodes in the graph.

 Harmonic centrality was proposed by Marchiori and Latora (2000) and then independently by Dekker (2005), using the name "valued centrality," and by Rochat (2009).